 Threat No. 2 | DoS and DDoS A Denial of Service (DoS) attacks are one of the quickest ways to sideline your application.
 Hackers can interrupt or disable access to the web- or cloud-based applications by flooding them with access requests or strings of random characters.
 Unfortunately, it gets worse: Many cybercriminals now use multiple infected machines — a “botnet” — to conduct what’s known as a distributed denial-of-service attack (DDoS).
 These attacks happen much faster, are harder to predict, and shut down sites or applications within minutes.
 More recent variants leveraged Internet of Things-connected devices such as cameras and routers to deliver DDoS speeds of up to a terabyte per second, more than any application or site can reasonably handle.

 Threat No. 3 | DoS and DDoS (continued) To handle DoS and DDoS threats, first recognize you’re not alone: 53 percent of IT security pros said in a survey that DoS ranks among their top concerns.
 But there are tools you can add to do the following: Detect a sudden uptick in access requests.
 Shut down multiple requests from the same IP.
 Send alerts to administrators if potential DDoS activity is detected.

 - Build-in code delays.
-Examples of code delays would be using email verifications or increasing time spans between each unsuccessful login attempt.
-This would deter hackers who use automated bots to fish for username and password combinations.
+Examples of code delays would be email verifications or increasing periods between each unsuccessful login attempt.
+This would deter hackers who use automated bots for fishing for username and password combinations.
 65%no process for overall API security

 - Produce in-house code not publicly available from open-source developers.